pprp/Awesome-LLM-Prune/README.md

   <img src=https://img.shields.io/badge/Release-v0.1-brightgreen.svg >
   <img src=https://img.shields.io/badge/License-GPLv3.0-turquoise.svg >
  </div>

-Awesome list for LLM pruning.
-I will comment over the following paper once I really got the idea.
-Please leave comments on issue once you are interested.
-And please correct me if I misunderstand any of the papers.
-If there is any question, please submit a PR or open an issue.
+This repository is dedicated to the pruning of large language models (LLMs).
+It aims to serve as a comprehensive resource for researchers and practitioners interested in the efficient reduction of model size while maintaining or enhancing performance.

+We encourage the community to engage with this resource; please leave comments on issues related to papers you’re interested in or corrections where misunderstandings may occur.
+For further inquiries or to contribute to this project, feel free to submit a pull request or open an issue.

 | Taxonomy | Unstructured                                                 | Structured                                                  | Semi-Structured                                              | Benchmark                                                    |
 | -------- | ------------------------------------------------------------ | ----------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |